Jim Testa’s Favorite Albums of

 Speed The Plough – Shine

-I Can Make A Mess Like Nobody’s Business – Gold
+I Can Make A Mess Like Nobody’s Business – Gold Rush

 Theodore Grimm – Sharp Teeth, Crooked Jaws